yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/macos.md

 type: docs
 ---

 The ability to survive failures and be highly available is one of the foundational features of YugabyteDB.
 YugabyteDB is resilient to node failures.
 On a failure of a node, a leader election is triggered for all the tablets that had leaders in the lost node.
-Quickly within 3s, a follower on a different node is promoted to leader without any loss of data.
+Quickly in 3 seconds, a follower on a different node is promoted to leader without any loss of data.

 Let's go over this with an example.